ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 }
 ```

-In order to know how to implement it we first need to decide on how we want to store the weights, activations, biases, and z_values for multiple layers.
+In order to know how to implement the inner part of the loop we first need to decide on how we want to store the weights, activations, biases, and z_values for multiple layers.

 ### 3.1 Memory Layout